ifram333/testing-mobile-template/README.md

 > %version% is the Tesseract's version number registered in the pom.xml file

-7. Validate the .jar file has the darwin folder and the .dylib file on it
+7. Validate that the .jar file has the darwin folder and the .dylib file on it

 `jar tf tess4j-%version%.jar`

 > %version% is the Tesseract's version number registered in the pom.xml file

-If everything is ok, the last command will show the content table of the .jar file and we will be able to see the darwin folder and the .dylib file
+If everything is okay, the last command will show the content table of the .jar file and we will be able to see the darwin folder and the .dylib file

 ```
 META-INF/MANIFEST.MF